-Concord Chamber Singers has been delighting audiences for 50 years throughout the Lehigh Valley, as well as communities throughout the United States and Europe with a repertoire of live music, including classic and contemporary works.
+Concord Chamber Singers has been delighting audiences for over 50 years throughout the Lehigh Valley, as well as communities throughout the United States and Europe with a repertoire of live music, including classic and contemporary works.
 Dr. Blaine Shover founded CCS in 1967 and led the group for 45 successful years.
 Dr. Jennifer Kelly joined CCS as the new Artistic Director in 2012.
 Under her direction, the chorus has continued to entertain audiences with a wide variety of music, such as "An Evening with the Mendelssohns"; annual Yuletide Feasts at the Northampton Country Club; a collaboration with Lafayette College for the world premiere of a major work by Gabriela Lena Frank; Carol Barnett's The World Beloved: A Bluegrass Mass; and most recently, John Rutter's Magnificat.

 In addition, CCS was the guest chorus for "Video Games Live!" with the Allentown Symphony, performs annually at Kirkland Village, and serves as the guest chorus at Lehigh University's Baccalaureate service every spring.
 In 2015 and 2016 Concord Chamber Singers celebrated our members' solo talents in a "Just Desserts" Cabaret, which featured the Dave Roper Trio.
 In spring 2016, the Iron Pigs invited CCS to sing the national anthem, and the chorus looks forward to returning this coming spring.